AliCS-dev/AliCS-dev/README.md

-# Hi there, I'm AliCS-dev! 👋
+# Hi there, I'm Ali 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to code for learning.
 Here's a little about me: